Where to Stay in Svalbard: Best Hotels & Budget Accommodation in Longyearbyen

 Longyearbyen is the biggest and the best town to stay in Svalbard and the vast majority of tourists stay there.
 However, if you have more time in Svalbard or want to explore the other settlements, you’ll be glad to know that there are some additional options.

-The ghost town Pyramiden (another popular day trip destination) also has a hotel.
-It’s only open from March to October.
+The ghost town Pyramiden (another popular day trip destination) has one hotel – Hotel Pyramiden.
+It’s only open from March to October, but it has all the amenities you need for a stay in this super remote location.

 Barentsburg Hotels